aws/aws-for-fluent-bit/README.md

 #### Using image tags

 You should lock your deployments to a specific version tag.
 We guarantee that these tags will be immutable- once they are released the will not change.
+Windows images will be updated each month to include the latest security patches in the base layers but the contents of the image will not change in a tag.

 ##### Amazon ECR Public Gallery